 I’ve often thought of backgammon as one of my best risk management teachers.
-The game is a deceptively simple metaphor for managing risk in our life‘s pursuits.
+The game is a deceptively simple and powerful metaphor for managing risk in our life‘s pursuits.

 Backgammon is deceptively simple.
-While the rules are simple, the application of probability and risk management principles is what makes the game very interesting.
+While the rules are simple, the application of probability and risk management principles is what makes the game very relevant to the game of life.
 Also, game success isn’t just about applying probabilistic knowledge*.
-Probability knowledge is game table stakes.
+Probabilistic knowledge is game table stakes.
 Long-term game success is also about understanding how to hedge positions and how to manage your risk of ruin.
 Long-term winning strategies include emotional control, like control of greed, fear and pride.
 Also, long-term winning strategies include knowing when to take a small game loss to protect yourself from ruin and to maximize match winnings.

 “One may be risk loving yet completely adverse to ruin.”

 - NN Taleb Backgammon helps one think about the difference between ergodic and non-ergodic systems.
-Meaning, one may play a probabilistically “perfect” game and still lose big.
+(Please see this link for a deeper dive into “ergodicity”) Meaning, one may play a probabilistically “perfect” game and still lose big.
 Backgammon, as in life, has some elements of both systems.
 Understanding the relative ergodicity of the game and the dynamics between both systems is helpful.
 See heuristic 7 below for an example.

 Also, backgammon has elements of a classic dynamical (chaotic) system, which is subject to higher sensitivity to initial conditions.
 (I.e., the butterfly effect) My ability to forecast whether I will win or lose increases significantly after the initial 5 to 10 moves.
 Why?
 There are 2 distinct chaotic system analogs.